LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-\textbf{Implicit Dependencies Rules:} \begin{itemize}[leftmargin=*] \item Code changes with semantic similarity may belong to the same concern.
-[Observation 1] \item Code changes with high textual or structure similarity may belong to the same concern.
-[Observation 3] \item Code changes introduced for cosmetic edits, such as syntactic formatting, refactoring, or non-functional textual modifications, often belong to the same concern.
-[Observation 4] \end{itemize}
+\textbf{Implicit Dependencies Rules:} \begin{itemize} \item Code changes with semantic similarity may belong to the same concern. \item Code changes with high textual or structure similarity may belong to the same concern. \item Code changes introduced for cosmetic edits, such as syntactic formatting, refactoring, or non-functional textual modifications, often belong to the same concern. \end{itemize}